nkh-lab/genivi-capi-someip-examples/README.md

 cmake ..
 make
 ```
-or for defined COMMONAPI_INTERNAL_COMPILATION
+or for switch off COMMONAPI_INTERNAL_COMPILATION, it is ON by default
 ```
 cd ./build
-cmake -DCOMMONAPI_INTERNAL_COMPILATION=ON ..
+cmake -DCOMMONAPI_INTERNAL_COMPILATION=OFF ..
 make
 ```